ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/serverless-deployment.md

 - **Step 02:** This step compiles the Ballerina application to generate an executable JAR file.
 The `bal build` command compiles the code and packages it, making it ready for deployment.
 - **Step 03:** Install the Azure Functions Core Tools, which are necessary for deploying and testing Azure Functions in this GitHub Actions environment.
 - **Step 04:** Deploy the built Ballerina application to an Azure Function App.
 This step uploads the packaged function to Azure and configures it for serverless execution.

+See [Azure Functions](https://ballerina.io/learn/azure-functions/) for information about deployment options can be used in Azure Functions.